How to Get Around Scotland Without a Car

 Day 2: Pitlochry

 Make your way north to the captivating Highland town of Pitlochry, a gateway to outdoor adventures and Highland charm.
-The Megabus M90 or a train can both take you there in about 2 hours, and the bus costs just £5 or so.
+The Megabus M90 or a train can both take you there in about 2 hours.
+The bus costs just £5, but the train is slightly more expensive.

 Day 3: Inverness

 Delight in the historic allure of Inverness, known for its castle, riverside walks, and proximity to Loch Ness.
-The easiest way to get there from Pitlochry is by train, which takes just over 1 hour 45 minutes, and has only 2 stops along the way.
+The easiest way to get there from Pitlochry is by train.
+The journey takes just over 1 hour 45 minutes, and has only 2 stops along the way.

 Day 4: Stirling or Glasgow